 Porto Cupecoy - an Orient Express development - is the latest addition to the marina scene with dockage amongst a luxury condominium project on the Western edge of the island's Dutch side.

-There are several other, private marinas with limited dockage, the most charming one being Turtle Pier.
+There are several other, private marinas with limited dockage, such as the Lagoonis or Island Waterworld in Cole Bay.

 On the French side, Marina Fort Louis is an important addition, as this large marina is outside the Lagoon and yachts do not have to negotiate one of the draw bridges.
 There is also the established Marina Port Royal in the center of Marigot, the Captain Oliver's at Oyster Pond and the marina at Anse Marcel.